VinceECN/OSCILATE/README.md

 - `Multiple_scales_system` : the system obtained after applying the MMS to the dynamical system
 - `Stead_state` : the MMS results evaluated at steady state and (if computed) the system's response and its stability.

+These classes are described in details in the documentation.

+# Additional functions
+`sympy_functions.py` contains additional functions that are not directly related to the MMS but which are used in `MMS.py`.

-# Tests and examples
+# Examples
-`test_MMS.py` is a script containing several application examples of the MMS solver.
-Among the examples are
+Application examples are proposed in the documentation.
+They include
 - The Duffing oscillator
 - Coupled Duffing oscillators
 - Coupled nonlinear oscillators with quadratic nonlinearities